Motes in the Serpent's Eye

 Half-orcs have no lands of their own.
 They can be found in the lower class neighborhoods of large cities or wandering the farthest reaches of the Outlands.
 They are most often encountered in the military, private security, and criminal organizations.

 Many half-orcs worship the Warrior, as the themes of strength and prowess in battle resonate with them.
 There are some who heed the more savage call of the Destroyer.
 Many half-orcs also find that, like the half-elves, their twin heritage draws them to Dualism.
 Unlike the half-elves, many half-orcs are attracted to worship of the Adversary.

 Infravision (+1): Half-orcs gain their thermal vision from orcish parents, detecting and “seeing” heat.
 This allows it to halve penalties for bad lighting when attacking creatures that radiate heat.

 Outsider (-1): Half-orcs aren’t trusted by most other “civilized” races.
 They subtract two from Persuasion rolls when interacting with beings besides half-orcs.

-Strong (+2): Half-orcs have some of the strength of their ancestry.
-They start with a d6 Strength attribute instead of a d4.
+Hardened (+2): Half-orcs have some of the strength of their ancestry.
+They start with either a d6 Strength or d6 Vigor instead of a d4.